kahnvex/endpoints/api-reference.md

 ## endpoint.thenApply(onFullfilled, onError, onProgress)

 Add a function to permute all request promises.
-This will be applied to every request promise ahead of time by calling promise.then(onFullfilled, onError, onProgress)
+This will be applied to every request promise ahead of time by calling `promise.then(onFullfilled, onError, onProgress)`.

 ```javascript
 endpoint.thenApply(onFullfilled, onError, onProgres);